jruydemir/recipes/sauces/roasted_tomato_salsa.md

 ===========
 1. In a dry hot pan, sear tomatoes, onions, garlic (with peels still on), serrano pepper.
 Turn each until blackend on all sides.
 Remove skins from garlic.

 2. Place veggies in blender, add cilantro, lime, cumin, and salt.
-Blend to dessired chunkyness.
+Blend to desired chunkiness.

 3. Add more lime, salt, or water to taste.